Naveenn12/Terraform-helm/README.md

 Create the file .github/workflows/cicd.yaml with the following content:

- This is the workflow definition which will trigger every time anything gets changed in the app folder and on the master branch.
+ This is the workflow definition which will trigger every time anything gets changed in the nodedocker_app folder and on the master branch.

  **Let me sum up the steps:**
 1. Git Checkout